balderdashy/sails-docs/concepts/Deployment/Deployment.md

 + What is your expected traffic?
 + Are you contractually required to meet any uptime guarantees, e.g. a Service Level Agreement (SLA)?
-+ What sorts of front-end apps will be "hitting" your infrastructure?
++ What sorts of user agents will be "hitting" your infrastructure?
+  + desktop web browsers
+  + mobile web browsers (and what form factors?
+Tablet or handset?
+Or both?)
+  + embedded browsers from smart TVs or gaming consoles
   + Android/iOS/Windows Phone apps
-  + desktop web browsers
-  + mobile web browsers (tablets, phones, iPad minis?)
-  + Cordova/Electron apps
+  + PhoneGap/Electron apps
+  + Developers (cURL, Postman, AJAX requests, WebSocket front-end apps)
-  + tvs, watches, toasters..?
+  + Other devices (tvs, watches, toasters..?)
 + And what kinds of things will they be requesting? (e.g. HTML?
 JSON?
 XML?)
-+ Will you be taking advantage of realtime pubsub features with Socket.io?
++ Will you be taking advantage of realtime features with Socket.io?
   + e.g. chat, realtime analytics, in-app notifications/messages
 + How are you tracking crashes and errors?
   + Are you using `sails.log()`?
 Or are you using a custom logger from NPM like [Winston](https://github.com/winstonjs/winston)?